jenkinsci/blueocean-acceptance-test/README.md

 Sorry, this is not supported at the moment.
 We'd need to create equivalents of the shell scripts we already have in this project for running on Linux/MacOS.
 Feel like you'd be interested in doing that?

+# Troubleshooting

+> (might move this section to an FAQ)

+## Tests/Browser hangs when running on my local development machine

+You need to determine if this is an issue with a change to the test harness itself, or as a result of a change to the local environment e.g. a browser version update (most common cause).

+Things to check:

+1. Are the acceptance tests passing on the CI server (https://ci.blueocean.io/).
+If they're failing there, then it might not be a local env issue.
+1. Did the browser auto-update to a version that has Selenium compatibility issues.
+We have seen issues with Firefox versions (e.g. Firefox 47.x and Selenium 2.53).
+As well as upgrading/downgrading the browser version to something that's compatible with the Selenium version, it might be a good idea to turn off browser auto-updates, otherwise there's a good chance of hitting issues again.
+1. If you have local changes, stash/revert them and try a version that was known to work previously.

 # Running in dev mode

 When running in normal mode, tests are run via JUnit and `NightwatchTest`